langfield/ki/ki/DOCUMENTATION.md

 location of this varies by operating system.

-In most cases, you should be able to find your data directory at the path given below for our respective OS:
+In most cases, you should be able to find your data directory at the path given below for your respective OS:

 #### MacOS